ORI-Muchim/One-Click-VITS-Training/Readme.md

 ## Prerequisites

 * You have a Windows/Linux/Mac machine with a minimum of 8GB RAM.
-* GPU must have at least 16 GB of VRAM.
+* GPU must have at least 16GB of VRAM.

 * Python >= 3.8
 * Install PyTorch.
 ```sh